abdulwaheed76/practices/README.md

     1. **2 style** - (css/scss styling and layout only)
     1. **2 req/resp model** - Just the minimalist model.
 Not the actual code.
     1. **2 iBK** - integration test = backend controller tests = Full tests without writing
        code that is to be tested.
 E.g you don't write login functionality but you do write test code that checks `/login` route and its expected functionality.
 It ( the test) will of course fail as there would be not login code written.
 Scenarios + req/resp model will be the basis of iBK here.
+       **ALL** `1 scenarios` / `1 iBKskeliton` / `0 scenarios` should be implemented here.
     1. **2 stoFuncReview** - review all what is done in this level here.
 7. Level 3 - Execute - 50% +/- of total time.
     1. **3 js** - All frontend (JS, react etc)